baianat/hooper/docs/getting-started.md

 ## RTL

-by default the carousal will automatically display according to the current document direction, unless you have explicitly set the direction throw the `rtl` prop
+by default the carousel will automatically display according to the current document direction, unless you have explicitly set the direction throw the `rtl` prop

 ```vue {1}
 <hooper :rtl="true">